smcgdub/MS3_Project_Tipsy_Mac_Staggers/testing.md

 **2. Drinks page / Homepage**

 * The search bar at the top pf the page loads and is functioning as intended.
 Users can search via drink name, drink type or drink ingredient.
-* If a user presses the search button without entering any text the verifier will turn the bar read and the user will be prompted by a popup to enter some text.
+* If a user presses the search button without entering any text the verifier will turn the bar read and the user will be prompted by a popup to "Please fill in this field".
 * When a user presses the reset button the search bar will clear and the page will reload as intended.
 * The drinks on the page are all loading correctly and in alphabetical order.
 * The buttons to the right of the ingredients and instructions collapsible section are working correctly and will expand the ingredients and instructions and area as intended.